Companions on Artin stacks: Companions

 Finally, we deduce the existence of perverse companions and companions in Grothendieck groups.

 \begin{theorem} Let $X$ be a stack of separated diagonal.
 Let $\cP$ be a perverse Weil $\Qlb$-sheaf on $X$.
-Then, for every embedding $\sigma\colon E(\cP)\to \Qlbp$, $\cP$ admits a perverse $\sigma$-companion $\cF'$, unique up to semisimplification.
+Then, for every embedding $\sigma\colon E(\cP)\to \Qlbp$, $\cP$ admits a perverse $\sigma$-companion $\cP'$, unique up to semisimplification.
 Moreover, if $E(\cP)$ is a number field, then there exists a finite extension $E$ of $E(\cP)$ such that for every finite place $\lambda'$ of $E$ not dividing $q$, $\cP$ admits a perverse $\sigma_{\lambda'}$-companion.
-Here $\sigma_{\lambda'}\colon E(\cP)\to E \to E_{\lambda'}$, and $E_{\lambda'}$ denotes the completion of $E$ at $\lambda$. \end{theorem}
+Here $\sigma_{\lambda'}\colon E(\cP)\to E \to E_{\lambda'}$, and $E_{\lambda'}$ denotes the completion of $E$ at $\lambda'$. \end{theorem}

-\begin{proof} Note that $\cP$ has the form $j_{!*}(\cF[d])$ for $j\colon Y\to X$ an immersion with $Y$ smooth, $\cF$ lisse on $Y$, and $d$ the locally constant dimension function on $Y$.
-The existence of companion follows from Theorem \ref{t.1} applied to $\cF$ and the fact that $j_{!*}$ on Grothendieck groups preserves companions (Theorem \ref{t.Gabber}).
-The uniqueness up to semisimplification follows from Chebotarev's density theorem (Proposition \ref{p.inj}). \end{proof}
+\begin{proof} The uniqueness up to semisimplification follows from Chebotarev's density theorem (Proposition \ref{p.inj}).
+For the existence of companion, we extend $\sigma$ to an embedding $\Qlb\to \Qlbp$.
+If $E(\cP)$ is a number field, then $E(\cP_i)$ is a number field for every simple factor $\cP_i$ of $\cP$ by Proposition \ref{p.alg}.
+Thus, for the existence of companion in both assertions of the theorem, we may assume that $\cP$ is simple.
+Then $\cP$ has the form $j_{!*}(\cF[d])$ for $j\colon Y\to X$ an immersion with $Y$ smooth, $\cF$ lisse on $Y$, and $d$ the locally constant dimension function on $Y$.
+The existence of companion follows from Theorem \ref{t.1} applied to $\cF$ and the fact that $j_{!*}$ on Grothendieck groups preserves companions (Theorem \ref{t.Gabber}). \end{proof}

 \begin{cor} Let $X$ be a stack of separated diagonal.
 Let $\cP$ be a simple perverse Weil $\Qlb$-sheaf on $X$.
 Then, for every embedding $\sigma\colon E(\cP)\to \Qlbp$, there exists a unique perverse $\sigma$-companion $\cP'$.
 Moreover, $\cP'$ is simple. \end{cor}